Translates of rational points along expanding closed horocycles on the modular surface: Introduction

-The key ingredient of the proof will be a sufficient condition \footnote{It was communicated to us by St\"ombergsson that using a number theoretic interpretation of this sufficient condition and some elementary estimates one can prove \thmref{thm:negative2} without going into these congruence covers, see \rmkref{rmk:andreas}.} which states that if a point $\G_n (x+iy_n)\in \G_n\bk \bH$ visits a certain cusp neighborhood $\cC_n$ on $\G_n\bk \bH$, then the events in \eqref{equ:cuspex} will be realized for $x\in \R/\Z$, that is, $x\in I_n$, see \lemref{lem:cuspanalysis2}.
+The key ingredient of the proof will be a sufficient condition which states that if a point $\G_n (x+iy_n)\in \G_n\bk \bH$ visits a certain cusp neighborhood $\cC_n$ on $\G_n\bk \bH$, then the events in \eqref{equ:cuspex} will be realized for $x\in \R/\Z$, that is, $x\in I_n$, see \lemref{lem:cuspanalysis2}.
 Using this sufficient condition, we can then relate the measure of $I_n$ to the proportion of certain closed horocycles on $\G_n\bk\bH$ visiting the cusp neighborhood $\cC_{n}\subset \G_n\bk\bH$, which in turn, using the equidistribution of expanding closed horocycles on $\G_n\bk\bH$, can be estimated for $y_n$ sufficiently small.
 Since the sets $I_n$ also need to satisfy certain quasi-independence conditions for $I_\infty$ to have full measure (\lemref{lem:bcd}), we need to apply the equidistribution of certain subsegments of the expanding closed horocycles on $\G_n\bk\bH$.
 More precisely, at the $n$-th step these subsegments will be taken to be the sets $I_m$ for all $m<n$.
 These subsegment are finite disjoint unions of subintervals whose number and size depend sensitively on the height parameters $\{y_m\}_{m<n}$, see \rmkref{rmk:disopen}.
 If there would exist an effective equidistribution result which would be insensitive to the geometry of these subsegments, that is, for which the error term depends only on the measure of these subsegments, then we would have an effective control on the sequence $\{y_n\}_{n\in\N}$ in \thmref{thm:negative2} (and similarly also in \thmref{thm:compactsupport}).
 However, it is not clear to us whether one should expect such an effective equidistribution result.

+{{Finally, we note that it was communicated to us by Str\"ombergsson that using a number theoretic interpretation of the aforementioned sufficient condition and some elementary estimates, one can alternatively prove \thmref{thm:negative2} without going into these congruence covers, see \rmkref{rmk:andreas}. }}